Home Page Destinations Sundowners

 *From Gloucester Passage, round either side of Saddleback Island (watch the sandbar on the west side), and then around Georges Point.
 Making south between Olden and Grassy Islands and the mainland gets you out of some of the tide.
 If you are working it, stay outside in the deeper, faster water.
 It's about 14 miles from Montes Resort all up.

-Watch out for Edwin Rock, about .8 mile north of Grassy…it can sneak up on you.
+Watch out for Edwin Rock, about .8 mile north of Grassy it can sneak up on you.

 *As anywhere around the Whitsunday's, wind against tide makes bumpy seas.

-*With “Rubble Beach” and the large and slightly better anchorage further in, you've
+*With Rubble Beach and the large and slightly better anchorage further in, you've

 got coverage for strong southerlies to moderate north-east winds.
 If it is south-west to north-west, Sandy Beach on the other side is the go.
-There used to be a hut there, but it's apparently been burned down.
+There used to be a hut there, but it's apparently been burned down.*If it comes a strong northerly, you don't want to be there.
+Flee for the south side of Grassy Island, only 2 miles off at about 310°M from Rubble Beach.

-*Watch for “Datum Rock”, on the south end of Rubble Beach.
+*Watch for Datum Rock, on the south end of Rubble Beach.
 Though it's on all the charts, I've never had low enough water to see it.
-It must be there somewhere…
+It must be there somewhere

-SEE YOU AT “CLUB DOUBLE”!
+SEE YOU AT CLUB DOUBLE!

 P.S.
 Last time we were there, we left a stack of garbage bags.
 Please use!